skip to main content

 Privacy notice for job applicants / candidates

-1. What is the purpose of this?
+1. What is the purpose of this document?

 1.1 Muckle LLP is committed to protecting the privacy and security of your personal information.

 1.3 Muckle LLP is a "data controller".
 This means that we are responsible for deciding how we hold and use personal information about you.
-We are required under data protection legislation to notify you of the information contained in this privacy notice.
+We are required under the UK data protection legislation to notify you of the information contained in this privacy notice.

 2. Data protection principles

-We will comply with data protection law.
+We will comply with UK data protection legislation.
 This says that the personal information we hold about you must be:

-2.1 Used lawfully, fairly and in a transparent way.
+2.1 used lawfully, fairly and in a transparent way;

-2.2 Collected only for valid purposes that we have clearly explained to you and not used in any way that is incompatible with those purposes.
+2.2 collected only for valid purposes that we have clearly explained to you and not used in any way that is incompatible with those purposes;

-2.3 Relevant to the purposes we have told you about and limited only to those purposes.
+2.3 relevant to the purposes we have told you about and limited only to those purposes;

-2.4 Accurate and kept up to date.
+2.4 accurate and kept up to date;

-2.6 Kept securely.
+2.6 kept securely.

 3. The kind of information we hold about you